AlbertoValleM/hello-world/README.md

 # hello-world
-his repository is for practicing the GitHub Flow.
+this repository is for practicing the GitHub Flow.
+First step is create a portfolio